OctopusDeploy/docs/docs/projects/project-triggers/scheduled-runbook-trigger.md

 ---
-title: Scheduled Runbook Triggers
+title: Scheduled runbook triggers
 description: Scheduled runbook triggers allow you to define unattended behavior for your runbook that will cause an automatic runbook run to environments of your choosing.
 position: 4
 ---

-Scheduled Deployment Triggers were introduced in **Octopus 2019.11**.
+Scheduled deployment triggers were introduced in **Octopus 2019.11**.

 Scheduled runbook triggers allow you to define unattended behavior for your [Runbook](/docs/operations-runbooks/index.md) that will cause an automatic runbook run to environments of your choosing.